In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 If we connect this idea to the concepts we already learned, it becomes even clearer.

-Inside a microwave, there are fixed standards such as a maximum heating time or safe power limits.
+Inside a microwave, there are fixed standards, such as a maximum heating time or safe power limits.
 Those are like constants.
 There is also changing information, such as the remaining time or the current temperature.
 Those are like variables.
 If the process changes depending on whether the food is frozen or at room temperature, that is like a conditional.
 And if the microwave keeps checking the remaining time while continuing the heating process, that is similar to a loop.

 So a function is not some completely new and mysterious concept.
-It is really a structured way of putting familiar programming elements together.
+It is a structured way of putting familiar programming elements together.

 Now imagine there is no microwave at all.